unsign3d/SpaceCore/README.md

 Help Space Core to wave in the universe with your keyboard (arrow keys)

-LICENCE
+LICENSE
 =======
 All Portal things belongs to Vave and our praised Lord Gaben, no intention to break copyright.
-All the rest is under the BSD 3 licence in the LICENCE file
+All the rest is under the BSD 3 license in the LICENCE file

 PLATFORM SUPPORTED
 ===================